Wednesday, March 18, 2009

 Porky Paraguay

 As I mentioned in my last post, I discovered an excellent source of pork and other wonderful small-farmer produce.
 It is ecoagro, a marketing firm for small farmers involved in the agroecology development project of Altervida, a Paraguayan environmental NGO.
 If you sign up, they send you a weekly product list and you can place your order by email or by phone.
-THey have all sorts of vegetables and herbs, citrus fruits and papaya, and even some dried goods like cornmeal sugar, brown sugar, yerba mate, beans, and animal products like paraguayan cheese, pork, and I suspect/hope they sometimes have chicken and eggs.
+They have all sorts of vegetables and herbs, citrus fruits and papaya, and even some dried goods like cornmeal sugar, brown sugar, yerba mate, beans, and animal products like Paraguayan cheese, pork, and I suspect/hope they sometimes have chicken and eggs.
 The quality is very high and the quantity very generous (the cilantro bunches were huge), and it is not any more expensive than the supermarket.
 It's all organic and from small farmers, and if you order more than 50.000, they have free delivery.
 I really recommend this service for anyone in Asuncion.
 There is virtually no draw back, except perhaps that you will still need to go to the supermarket once in a while.
 Here is some of the stuff I made from this produce:

 1. Hummus, avocado, radish, and pita.
 This actually was made with stuff from the agrofair.
 After fussing so much about how bad the avocados are in Paraguay, we actually had a run of pretty decent ones.
 Still less buttery and nutty than good old Hass, but much better than the weird watery ones we had been getting.
 The food processor my parents got me (in addition to the wok) has also made a terrific addition to my kitchen.
 Making hummus from garbanzos and sesame seeds is pretty quick work now